State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Digital Twin and Digital Thread Capabilities

-In 2002, Dr. Micheal Grieves presented the `Conceptual Ideal for Product Lifecycle Management (PLM),' a seminal work on the evolution of DTs that was subsequently formalized and published in 2005 \cite{grieves2005product}.
-Within the PLM framework, three key elements encompassing the physical space, the virtual space, and the information flow between them are defined as fundamental components that all DTs must contain.
+In 2002, Dr. Micheal Grieves presented the `Conceptual Ideal for Product Lifecycle Management (PLM),' a seminal work on the evolution of DTs that was subsequently formalized and published in 2005~\cite{grieves2005product}.
+Within the PLM framework, three key elements -- physical space, virtual space, and the information flow between them -- are defined as fundamental components that all DTs must contain.
 Fig.~\ref{fig:Figure4} illustrates how these elements operate and interact within the context of PMx.
-This figure includes the notion of the Digital Thread (DTh), which in the context of PMx refers to the interconnected flow---either wired or wireless---and systematic integration of data across an asset or system's life cycle \cite{kunzer2022digital}.
-This integration covers data generated from the design, operation, and maintenance phases, offering a comprehensive understanding of the asset's health and performance.
-Conceptualizing DThs involves envisioning them as links or threads that weave together information such as sensor data, operational data, maintenance records, and inspection data.
-Central to this conceptual model is that it is dynamic throughout the asset or system's life cycle.
+This figure also introduces the concept of the Digital Thread (DTh), which, in the context of PMx, refers to the interconnected flow -- either wired or wireless -- and systematic integration of data across an asset or system's life cycle~\cite{kunzer2022digital}.
+This integration includes data generated during the design, operation, and maintenance phases, providing a comprehensive understanding of the asset's health and performance.
+Conceptualizing DThs involves envisioning them as threads that weave together information such as sensor data, operational data, maintenance records, and inspection data, forming a dynamic model that evolves throughout the asset or system's lifecycle.